From Engineering Diagrams to Graphs: Digitizing P&IDs with Transformers: Conclusion

 \section{Conclusion}

+Leveraging the state-of-the-art Relationformer architecture, we propose a pipeline that simultaneously detects objects and their relationships from engineering diagrams.
 In this study, we address the challenge of digitizing engineering diagrams of complex technical systems, specifically Piping and Instrumentation Diagrams (P\&IDs).
-Leveraging the state-of-the-art Relationformer architecture, we propose a novel approach that simultaneously detects objects and their relationships from engineering diagrams.
-Our methods not only detect bounding boxes and lines, but extract a graph describing the system and its structure.
-We demonstrate the effectiveness of our method on both real-world and synthetically created P\&ID datasets, achieving superior results compared to a modular digitization approach.
-The dataset used for evaluation is made publicly available.
-The achieved metrics for node detection (83.63\% AP) and edge detection (75.46\% edge mAP) showcase the potential of transformer architectures in this domain.
+By adapting the Relationformer architecture, we develop a robust pipeline that can simultaneously identify objects and their relationships within these diagrams.
+To facilitate evaluation and comparison, we introduce a novel, publicly available dataset and establish a set of meaningful metrics.
+Our approach yields impressive results on both real-world and synthetic P\&IDs, outperforming a modular digitization approach.
+Notably, our method achieves an AP of 83.63\% for node detection and an edge mAP of 75.46\%, highlighting its effectiveness in accurately extracting valuable information from complex engineering diagrams.